Teenage Mutant Ninja Turtles (2012 TV series): Home media

 The series has also been released to home video, mainly DVD.
 Nickelodeon's typical Region 1 DVD release schedule is to release each season across three or four volumes, consisting of four DVDs total, with each disc containing about 6-7 sequential episodes.
+On December 6, 2022, Paramount Home Entertainment (Nickelodeon label) released Teenage Mutant Ninja Turtles: The Complete Series on DVD.

 Video games

 In 2013, Nickelodeon published and distributed Rooftop Run developed by Kung Fu Factory for iOS devices such as the iPhone, iPad, and iPod Touch.

 On August 28, 2013, Activision released Out of the Shadows, a downloadable 3D beat 'em up game, for Xbox 360 and Microsoft Windows.
 On April 15, 2014, a version was released for the PlayStation 3.
 The game features an online multiplayer co-op for up to four players.

 Activision also released a Teenage Mutant Ninja Turtles video game based on the series for Wii, Xbox 360, and Nintendo 3DS on October 22, 2013.
 It was developed by Magic Pockets.

 On September 4, 2014, Activision announced there being a second game based on the show called Danger of the Ooze.
 The game was released on October 28, 2014, for Nintendo 3DS, Xbox 360, and PlayStation 3.
 The game was developed by WayForward.

-Another video game, Teenage Mutant Ninja Turtles: Mutants in Manhattan, was released for PlayStation 3, PlayStation 4, Xbox 360, Xbox One, and Microsoft Windows in 2016.
-It was developed by PlatinumGames.

-Leonardo, Michelangelo, Donatello, and Raphael appear as playable characters in the racing video game Nickelodeon Kart Racers, the first Nickelodeon crossover console game to feature Teenage Mutant Ninja Turtles characters.
-These same characters, along with Shredder, appear as playable characters in the sequel video game Nickelodeon Kart Racers 2: Grand Prix.
+In 2017, Raw Thrills developed a beat 'em up arcade game based on the show of the same name, where players can play the turtles and fight villains and boss levels all at once.
+On February 27, 2024, Raw Thrills and Cradle Games had developed the home console version of the arcade game published by GameMill Entertainment titled Teenage Mutant Ninja Turtles Arcade: Wrath of the Mutants, it was released for Xbox One, Xbox Series X|S, PlayStation 4, PlayStation 5, Nintendo Switch, Microsoft Windows and Steam on April 23, 2024.